This article shows how to add packages of geographical data to MapTiler Server and how to set up the process of data hosting.

 MapTiler Server is able to serve MBTiles and GeoPackage files generated by third-party software.

-Data generated by third-party software can be served only with a paid version of MapTiler Server.
+Data generated by third-party software can be served only with a commercial MapTiler Server.

 Upload the data to the server